Last updated January 17, 2023

 First Let’s Talk About Calories

-Before diving into macros, it’s important to know what calories are first.
+Before diving into macronutrient breakdown, it’s important to know what calories are first.

 One thing you need to know about calories is that they are king for weight loss.
 If you lose weight, it’s because you ate less than your body burned (aka calorie deficit), and if you gain weight it’s because you ate more than your body burned (aka surplus).
 This is called energy balance: energy “in” vs. energy “out”.

 Energy balance is especially important to understand when you have a body composition goal.
-You can adjust and balance both your calories “in” and calories “out” to achieve the body you’ve always wanted.
+You can adjust and balance both your calories “in” (your diet) and calories “out” (your total daily energy expenditure) to achieve the body you’ve always wanted.

 It’s much easier to lose weight by watching how much you are eating than trying to burn calories through exercise.